MingYuanKee/UrbanComputing/README.md

 # Urban Computing

-This repository contains codes related to Computer Vision, covering the following assignments and projects:
+This repository contains codes related to Urban Computing, covering the following assignments and projects:

 Project 1: Build a deep learning-based location fingerprint model